ivision-research/inzure/CONTRIBUTING.md

    `Subscription`.

 Extra work that could be done is adding a test over the `inzure-test` repo or writing one that can be used as a plugin.
-You can also add a page for viewing your type in `inzure-view`.
-Just check the [CONTRIBUTING](cmd/inzure-view/INZURE-VIEW-CONTRIBUTING.md) file there: it is pretty easy to do if you followed the steps above.

 ## Types